62d Pennsylvania Volunteers

-At the start of the Peninsular Campaign an imbedded journalist (an unnamed correspondent of the Pittsburgh Gazette who attached himself to the 62d Pennsylvania) reported in a letter dated 27 May 1862 (published in the paper on 4 June 1862) that "the social and moral deportment of the men is worthy of special notice.
+At the start of the Peninsular Campaign, D.R.S., a correspondent of the Pittsburgh Daily Gazette who attached himself to the 62d Pennsylvania, reported in a letter dated 27 May 1862 (published in the paper on 4 June 1862) that "the social and moral deportment of the men is worthy of special notice.
 I have seen but one man under the influence of liquor, and with probably two or three exceptions have heared [sic] no profane language.
 Many of the them are sincere christians, and their fervent prayers ascend every evening to the God that controls our destinies.
 Col. Black may justly feel proud of his command."

 The Sixty-Second fought in over twenty battles, assaults, or sieges from the Siege of Yorktown that started on 5 April 1862 to the Siege of Petersburg, which ended for them on 3 July 1864.
 Major battles for them were Gaines Mill, Malvern Hill, Fredricksburg, Gettysburg, the Wilderness, Spottsylvania, and Cold Harbor.
 Other battles in which they were present but were held in reserve or saw limited action included the Siege of Yorktown, Hanover Courthouse, Second Bull Run, Antietam, Chancellorsville, and the Siege of Petersburg.
 For details, see Campaigns and Battles on a separate page.

 More than half of the volunteers of the Sixty-Second were killed, severely wounded, captured, or went missing in action.
 About a third of the volunteers died of disease.
 At the end of the fighting at Gettysburg, the command could only muster 90 men.
 For details, see Casualties and Disease on a separate page.